movementbuff/offthegridgame/README.md

 Do not set it to 0.

-View Distance too low?
+View Distance too low? *Changing this value is not recommended.
+It will not affect the render distance of other players.
 -
  Increase the value of this command.
 Do not set it lower than 0.4, and do not set it higher than 2.

 "r.ViewDistanceScale="